robotcorner/robotcorner/README.md

 ### Hi there, I'm Stephen

 ## About Me
 I am a graduate of the University of Alabama in Huntsville with a bachelor of science degree in computer engineering as well as a minor in computer science.
 I graduated in may 2022 with a 3.83 GPA.
 I have completed two 3-5 month programming internships in software engineering roles.
 The first position I was  in had me programming primarly in MATLAB, and the second postion I was in I programmed primarily in Python.
-I now work full time in software development.
+I now work full time in software development and data analysis.

 ### I’m currently working on:
 - Setting up a Homelab / NAS for my home.
 This is my shot at exploring kubernetes, docker, unraid, proxmox VE, etc. I'm learning a lot.